-For non-emergencies and incidents that are not criminal in nature, students, employees and guests should contact the Davis & Elkins Public Safety Office at the above listed number.
+For non-emergencies and incidents that are not criminal in nature, students, employees and guests should contact the Davis & Elkins Public Safety Office at 304-704-9111.
 These non-emergency issues may also be reported in person to the Campus Safety and Security Office located in the Gate House, and to the Office of Student Life on the first floor of Liberal Arts Hall.